Austria's president set to win 2nd term without runoff vote

-VIENNA (AP) — Austria’s liberal president was on course to win a second six-year term outright Sunday, avoiding a runoff vote after a campaign in which he portrayed himself as the stable option in uncertain times, projections showed.
+VIENNA (AP) — Austria’s liberal president was on course to win a second six-year term outright Sunday, avoiding a runoff vote after a campaign in which he portrayed himself as the stable option in uncertain times.

-Projections for ORF public television and the Austria Press Agency after the last polling stations closed in Sunday’s election showed President Alexander Van der Bellen winning over 55% of the vote.
-Well over half the vote was already counted.
+Preliminary results gave President Alexander Van der Bellen 54.6% of the vote and his closest rival, far-right Freedom Party candidate Walter Rosenkranz, 19.1%.

-Van der Bellen's closest rival, far-right Freedom Party candidate Walter Rosenkranz, was expected to get around 18% support.
+Those figures didn’t include postal ballots, which will be counted on Monday.
+Projections for ORF public television and the Austria Press Agency for the final result showed Van der Bellen winning around 56% of the vote, with a little under 18% for Rosenkranz.

 Campaign posters for the 78-year-old Van der Bellen, who hails from the environmentalist Green party but ran as an independent, featured the slogan “The Safe Choice in Stormy Times.”

 Austria has faced repeated political turmoil in recent years.
-It went through five chancellors during Van der Bellen’s first term, with government crises giving the often largely ceremonial head of state unusually high visibility.
+The Alpine country of around 9 million people went through five chancellors during Van der Bellen’s first term, with government crises giving the often-largely ceremonial head of state unusually high visibility.

 There were seven contenders in Sunday's election, but Van der Bellen had the implicit or explicit backing of Austria’s mainstream parties.
 The Freedom Party was the only party in parliament to field a candidate against him.

-Van der Bellen said, with pre-election polls giving him a big lead, he had worried that people wouldn't turn out to vote.
+Van der Bellen said that, with pre-election polls giving him a big lead, he had worried that people wouldn't turn out to vote.

 “We have never had seven candidates in a presidential election before, and I don't think we have ever — at least I can't think of an example — had such an environment in which people are unsettled, where discontent with politics is high and you don't know what direction that will go in,” he told ORF.

-The president says Austria faces “very uneasy times," with worries about the war in Ukraine, energy supplies and prices and a potential resurgence of the coronavirus pandemic.
+The president said Austria faces “very uneasy times," with worries about the war in Ukraine, energy supplies and prices and a potential resurgence of the coronavirus pandemic.

 “I hope there will be a kind of closing of ranks of the constructive forces in this republic so that we can tackle these problems together,” he said.